 - We will require proof of full COVID-19 vaccination and masking for all in-person speakers, volunteers, and staff at our in-person events.

 - In addition, we will provide all in-person speakers with COVID rapid tests to self-administer on the day of their event; only those who test negative will be allowed to take the stage.
 Speakers may choose to not wear a mask during their event, but will remain masked at other times.

 - Wherever possible, event attendees will be required to mask and provide proof of full COVID-19 vaccination, accompanied by valid photo ID, in order to enter our in-person events.
-Event-specific details can be found on individual event and venue pages, once they are published in January 2022.
+Event-specific details can be found on individual event and venue pages.
 The Festival will take appropriate precautions within the defined protocols of each venue.

 - We continue to monitor state and CDC recommendations, and will adapt these guidelines as needed.

 As a program of Virginia Humanities and the University of Virginia, the Virginia Festival of the Book values disability within the spectrum of human diversity and is committed to providing an environment where individuals with disabilities can be their full selves and thrive.
 Our goal is to make Festival programming as inclusive as possible.
 We provide live captioning for the majority of our virtual events, with captions and transcripts available with on-demand video of events after they conclude.